-With summer here, all of us are counting the ways in which we can escape to the country, bask in the sun and sip on a fruity ale.
+With spring turning to summer, all of us are counting the ways in which we can escape to the country, bask in the sun and sip on a fruity ale.
 While London has an array of wonderful pubs, sometimes escaping the crowd and heading to a hearty country pub is the only solution.
+We’ve put together a list of the best places to visit in the green and pleasant home counties, from Michelin-starred eateries to wholesome boozers, all within a two-and-a-half-hour drive from central London.

-1. The Hinds Head
+The Hinds Head

 Where: High Street, Bray, SL6 2AB